aa-tan/GP/ReadMe.md

 <div style="page-break-after: always;"></div>

-## Important Notes
+## VERY Important Notes
-Instead of using back-space to correct mis-typings, please refresh the page.
+**Instead of using back-space to correct mis-typings, please refresh the page.**

 It is suggested to practice before the first phase to type out the username and password a few times to become used to typing it.